Skip to Content

 It is the size of a cardinal, about 7 inches long.
 The wingspan is about 15 inches.
 Its back has black and white horizontal stripes.
 Its unique feature is a black cap and nape encircling white cheek patches.

 The male woodpecker has a small red streak on each side of the black cap called a cockade.
-Their habitat is in mature pine forests.
-They prefer longleaf pines.
-Because the longleaf pine ecosystem has disappeared from much of its original range, it has caused this bird to become endangered.
+Its habitat is mature pine forests, and it prefers longleaf pines.
+Because the longleaf pine ecosystem has disappeared from much of its original range, this bird has become endangered.

 Key Largo Woodrat